-- NUR 444 Nursing Leadership
+- NUR 444 Transformational Leadership

-- NUR 455 Public Health Nursing Science I
+- NUR 475 Public Health Nursing Science

 - NUR 490 Culminating Seminar

 IV.
-Unrestricted Electives (2 credits)
+General Electives (6 credits)

 State University of New York (SUNY) policy prohibits SUNY Poly admission applications from inquiring into an applicant’s prior criminal history.
 After acceptance, the College shall inquire if the student previously has been convicted of a felony if such individual seeks campus housing or participation in clinical or field experiences, internships or study abroad programs.
 The information required to be disclosed under SUNY policy regarding such felony convictions shall be reviewed by a standing campus committee consistent with the legal standards articulated in New York State Corrections Law.